Slow Earthquakes in Continental Strike-slip Faults

 Deformation-Metamorphism Feedbacks during Orogenic Collapse

 Orogenic collapse is a fundamental part of the orogenic cycle, and contributes to the thermal and mechanical structure of the lithosphere, and the differentiation of continental crust.
-Scientists have long debated the mechanisms by which deep crust is exhumed during collapse, especially in the North American Cordillera, where many orogenic collapse models were first developed.
 I have worked to elucidate the evolution from orogenic construction to collapse in the US Cordillera through integration of geological mapping, macro- and microstructural analysis, and petrochonology.
 Through this detailed analysis I have found metamorphism exerted a first-order control on the development of mid-crustal shear zones during the Eocene-Oligocene ignimbrite flare-up.
 These mid-crustal fabrics were captured by normal faults during widespread Middle Miocene Basin and Range extension leading to exhumation of deep crustal rocks in the metamorphic core complexes.
-These results highlight the important of (de)coupling between the upper and lower crust during orogenic collapse, and the influence of mid-crustal fabrics on the kinematics of upper crustal deformation.
-See Levy et al. (2023) to see the full story.